 Rising Water and Climate Change

 Global warming causes climate change around the world.
-An example of the danger this presents can be seen in the rising water levels which causes flooding, hurricanes, and tsunamis.
+An example of the danger this presents can be seen in the rising water levels which cause flooding, hurricanes, and tsunamis.
 At the current rate, ocean and sea levels rise 1.6 mm per year.
-Scientists believe that reducing the amount of greenhouse gases being created could slow the process of global warming down.
+Scientists believe that reducing the number of greenhouse gases being created could slow the process of global warming down.